srikanthyallaworks/python_foundations/labs/notes.md

   WARNING: The scripts pip, pip3 and pip3.8 are installed in '/home/bathcat/.local/bin' which is not on PATH.
   Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.

+do you allow this workspace to modify your terminal shell

 ## Emulation